 The Tommee Tippee Perfect Prep Machine does need to be topped up with water regularly and if it runs out, it can take a few minutes to filter the new water.
 If you’ve got a hungry screaming baby and wanted a bottle immediately and it’s out of water, this can be a bit frustrating.
 It’s a simple fix – always top it up after a feed, never wait to top it up before a feed.
 That way it’ll always be full when you need it.

 It has a pretty hefty filter inside to provide fully filtered, safe to drink water even if you’re in a hard water area.
-This does need replacing regularly and costs just under £10.
+This does need replacing regularly and costs around £10 on Amazon.
 I’ve been using mine for 5 months and the filter light has come on asking for it to be changed twice, which is slightly under the 3 month usage listed on the website.
 You should definitely be aware of that cost and make sure you’ve ordered an extra one so that it’s handy.
 Although you don’t have to change it immediately, it is important to try and be prompt to make sure the water is being filtered and no bacteria is building up.

 I buy the filter on Amazon with Subscribe & Save which means it gets delivered automatically when I need it and saves a bit of money too.
 Tip!
 Pampers nappies get 20% off on Subscribe & Save too and the two brands of wet wipes I use get 15% off .
 This has saved me a fortune and means I always have nappies and wet wipes!